james-simkins-pittsburgh/deterministic-trigonometry/README.md

 This library provides basic trigonometry functions without using any floating point arithmetic.

 This library is intended to be useful for games that use lockstep determinism and therefore wish to avoid the indeterminism that comes with using floating point arithmetic across different hardware or compilers.
 This library avoids these tiny inconsistencies by using only integer data types internally.
 Therefore, this library should produce exactly reproducible results regardless of the compiler or hardware used.
 However, this comes at the cost of imprecision because of compounded rounding errors.
-(Note: This imprecision is still 100% consistent and reproducible so it won't break determinism.)
+(Note: This imprecision is still 100% consistent and reproducible so it will not break determinism.)

 Trigonometry is accomplished by using pre-baked tables of trigonometry results that are written into the code itself and then written into memory with an initialize() function.
 This library supports sine, cosine, tangent, arcsine, arccosine, and arctangent.